guzmanvig/GooglePhotosFramePy/README.md

 7 - Download the credentials file and save it as `client_secret.json` in the root folder of this project.

+Once this is done, run `bash run.sh` if you are in Linux or `run.bat` if you are in Linux.
+This should start the program

-Once this is done, create a virtual environment and install the requirements:
+You can also manually create a virtual environment and install the requirements:

 1 - Run `python -m venv venv` to create a virtual environment.